Association Reserve Funding Strategies: Ensuring Your Budget's Success

-A reserve fund is a community savings account that serves as a cushion — protecting your community corporation’s finances from the burden of necessary future expenditures.
-By design, a reserve account grows over time through regular funding that comes from a percentage of your community corporation’s dues.
+A reserve fund is a community savings account that serves as a cushion — protecting your association’s finances from the burden of necessary future expenditures.
+By design, a reserve account grows over time through regular funding that comes from a percentage of your association’s dues.

-A reserve study assists with a community corporation’s long-term financial planning by taking into consideration the current status of the reserve fund and determining a regular funding contribution that will offset ongoing wear and tear and/or achieve future community enhancements.
+A reserve study assists with an association’s long-term financial planning by taking into consideration the current status of the reserve fund, and determining a regular funding contribution that will offset ongoing wear and tear and/or achieve future community enhancements.
 The reserve study is comprised of two parts — a comprehensive physical analysis of the current condition of your community’s assets, and a detailed financial analysis.

 Both the reserve fund and reserve study are critical components of the budgeting process that help ensure the long-term financial security of your community.

-The key to protecting the fiscal health of your community is committing to the consistent funding your reserve fund over time.
-By doing so, your corporation will realize three distinct benefits:
+The key to protecting the fiscal health of your community is committing to the consistent funding of your reserve fund over time.
+By doing so, your association will realize three distinct benefits:

-Peace of mind - A reserve fund gives corporation members greater confidence and comfort in knowing money will be there when it is needed.
+- Peace of mind - A reserve fund gives association members greater confidence and comfort in knowing money will be there when it is needed.

 Your governing documents will detail if a reserve fund must be established for your community.
-In fact, some provinces require fully funded reserves.
-Those documents will also outline what procedures must be followed for contributing to your reserves and if funding can be postponed or sidestepped all together if the majority of your residents agree to it.
+In fact, some states require fully funded reserves.
+Those documents will also outline what procedures must be followed for contributing to your reserves.
+It can also tell d if funding can be postponed or sidestepped all together if the majority of your residents agree to it.
 A good property management company will offer sound guidance on establishing and maintaining funding of your reserves.
 At FirstService Residential, it is an essential component of the support we offer communities for successful, long-term financial planning.

 The importance of a reserve study to your reserve funding strategy